amnesty-crisis-evidence-lab/AltClick.github.io/README.md

-# Map Visulisation of Oil Spill data in the Niger Delta
+# Map Visualisation of Oil Spill data in the Niger Delta

 This is very much a work in progress preview, based on uncleaned data!